koenrane/KR-new-site/content/environmental-structure-can-cause-instrumental-convergence.md

 ![](https://assets.turntrout.com/static/images/posts/bc5b2aa815d9cd9c468c8c741a9a037490a39baf8715f45c.avif)
 <br/>Figure: At all discount rates $\gamma\in[0,1]$, it's optimal for _most reward functions_ to get `blue-gems` because that leads to strictly more options.
 We can permute every `red-gems` reward function into a `blue-gems` reward function.

-<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/vase.mp4" type="video/mp4"></video>
+<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/vase.webm" type="video/webm">
+<source src="https://assets.turntrout.com/static/images/posts/vase.mp4" type="video/mp4"></video>

 Figure: Consider a robot  (<span style="color:blue">■</span>) navigating through a room with a vase (■).
 By the logic of "every `destroying-vase-is-optimal` reward function can be permuted into a `preserving-vase-is-optimal` reward function", my results (specifically, [Proposition 6.9](https://arxiv.org/pdf/1912.01683#subsubsection.a.D.4.1=&page=6.09) and its generalization via [Lemma E.49](https://arxiv.org/pdf/1912.01683#subsubsection.a.D.4.1=&page=36.78)) suggest[^suggest] that optimal policies tend to avoid breaking the vase, since doing so would strictly decrease available options.